-US stocks headed for big gains in 2016 despite early stumble
+US stocks notched big gains in 2016 despite an early stumble

 Throughout the summer and into early fall, stocks rode an encouraging wave of developments: The U.S. job market continued to post strong monthly gains.
 Consumer confidence strengthened.
 More companies began to report better earnings and revenue for the third quarter, snapping a losing streak of five quarters for S&P 500 companies, according to S&P Global.

 And crude oil prices stabilized, holding above $50.
 An agreement by OPEC and other major oil-producing nations to cut production next year in an effort to mitigate a glut in global supplies helped support energy prices.
-U.S. benchmark crude remains far lower than it was in mid-2014, when it topped $100 a barrel.
+U.S. benchmark crude finished the year up 45 percent at $53.72 a barrel.
+That’s far lower than it was in mid-2014, when it topped $100 a barrel.

 The market jitters returned as the race between Trump and Hillary Clinton began to tighten, leading to a nine-day slump for stocks ahead of Election Day.